Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ## 1.4 Classes

 While attributes, skills, and perks are the foundation of a character's abilities, classes are the foundation of a character's identity and nature.
-Classes define a character's Focus attribute, as well as gives them access to skills, items, and abilities that are otherwise inaccessible to other classes.
+Classes define a character's Focus attribute, as well as gives them access to skills and abilities that are otherwise inaccessible to other classes.

 > Specific character classes are defined by the World Kit being used, but all classes follow a universal pattern for how they are structured.